Tina Dico: Welcome Back Colour

 In the beginning of 2010 Dico performed with Danish pop queen Medina at the TV2 Zulu Awards.
 Later she was in Bristol to record the song "The Storm That Brought You To Me" for the soundtrack to the blockbuster Clash of the Titans with Massive Attack producer Neil Davidge.

 In the same year she was in Iceland to record the song "Welcome Back Colour" with Icelandic singer-songwriter Helgi Jónsson.
 It was the first single from the album Welcome Back Colour, and received heavy rotation on Danish radio.

 In the beginning of June 2010 Dico played four sold-out concerts in Danish Radio's concert hall with Danish National Chamber Orchestra.
 One of the concerts was aired live.

 In summer 2010 she played on "Grøn Koncert" once again with a full band.

 In August of the same year she played her biggest solo gig at the opening of Aarhus Festival.

 Welcome Back Colour, Dico's seventh studio album, was released in Germany on 24 September 2010 and in Denmark on 27 September 2010.
 The album was released in early 2011 in the UK and United States.
 The album, which contains 27 tracks, is a mix of her biggest radio hits, five new songs, and a second disc with new acoustic recordings of new and old songs.

 Dico embarked on her biggest tour to date across Denmark and Germany, also playing in a few other European cities, and in February 2011 touring the UK and US.

 A Handful of Danish EP

 In December 2014 Dico released a six-song digital-only EP entitled En Håndfuld Danske (A Handful of Danish), composed of Danish-language cover versions of other artists’ songs.
 The songs were chosen by fans in a poll announced in early October 2014 and were first made available free on Spotify on 1 December 2014.
 The EP became available for sale on iTunes on 12 January 2015.

+Other works

+Dico provided the voice for Queen Iduna in the Danish version of the Disney film Frozen II, known as Frost II in Denmark, singing the tracks "Alle svar" and "Kom nu frem". ("All Is Found" and "Show Yourself", respectively, in Danish.)